- Home

 Enabling vsyscall

-on your operating system, execute the following commands:
+To enable vsyscall on your operating system, run the following commands:

 echo 'GRUB_CMDLINE_LINUX_DEFAULT="vsyscall=emulate"' >> /etc/default/grub